cormullion/Thebes.jl/docs/src/text.md

 Displaying text is often difficult for applications, since it depends on font technology, which can be awkward and platform-dependent.
 For more information about using fonts, you should refer to the chapter in the Luxor documentation.
 Thebes provides a `text3D()` function that draws text in a 3D environment.

 Specify the location of the text, and optionally supply rotation (a tuple of three angles for x, y, and z) and alignment.
+By default the text in Thebes (as in Luxor) runs along the x-axis, and it lies in the x plane.

 ```@example
 using Thebes, Luxor # hide